dmtx97/junipernetops/docs/getting_started/quick_start.rst

 3. username
 4. password

-After obtaining this information, we can instantiate a Juniper instance to directly its methods.
+After obtaining this information, we can instantiate a Juniper instance to directly use its methods.
 For example:

 .. literalinclude:: example1.py
    :language: python